project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 > :point_right: The registry administrator configures zot primarily through settings in the configuration file.

->
-> Using the information in this guide, you can compose a configuration file with the settings and features you require for your zot registry server.
+Using the information in this guide, you can compose a configuration file with the settings and features you require for your zot registry server.

->
-> Before launching zot with a new configuration, we recommend that you verify the syntax of your configuration as described in [Verifying the configuration file](#verifying-config).
+> :bulb: Before launching zot with a new configuration, we recommend that you verify the syntax of your configuration as described in [Verifying the configuration file](#verifying-config).

 ## Configuration file